Trump: If I were embattled VA nominee Ronny Jackson, I'd withdraw

 The confirmation hearing for Jackson, the White House physician who shared the results of Trump's annual physical with the press earlier this year, was scheduled for Wednesday, but was postponed amid concerns over the allegations of inappropriate behavior.

-Sen. Jon Tester, D-Mont., the ranking member of the Veterans' Affairs Committee, said on NPR on Tuesday that the allegations included "improper dispensing of prescription drugs, repeatedly drunk while on duty while travelling, and creating a toxic work environment."
+Sen. Jon Tester, D-Mont., the ranking member of the Veterans Affairs Committee, said on NPR on Tuesday that the allegations included "improper dispensing of prescription drugs, repeatedly drunk while on duty while traveling, and creating a toxic work environment."

 Breaking News Emails

-Tester said about the prescription drugs that "most of them are the ones that make you want to sleep, and make you wake up."
+Tester said most of the prescription drugs "are the ones that make you want to sleep, and make you wake up."
 He said the information was provided to him by "20 military folks and retired military folks."

 "These were doled out on overseas trips where there's a lot of time-zone changes, and were pretty much doled out as somebody wants to go to sleep, here's a pill," he said, noting that there was no allegations of opioid abuse.